Orders for Protection and Harassment Restraining Orders Booklet

 If you do not know where the harasser is, tell the clerk you want to use service by publication instead of service by the sheriff.
 Service by publication puts a notice in a newspaper.

 Call the sheriff a day or 2 before the hearing date to find out if the harasser was served.

 You have the right to ask for a hearing about your petition.
-If you don't, the harasser has 45 days to ask for a hearing.
+If you don’t, the harasser has 20 days from the date he was served with the petition to ask for a hearing.
 If the harasser asks for a hearing the court will notify you by mail.